 Again, using historical data, you can look at what types of incentives drive the strongest performance and implement similar sales commission structures into your plan.
 It also helps you determine if your sales incentives are driving the right sales behaviors.
 (You can get more sales compensation planning tips in our Ultimate Guide to Sales Compensation Planning).

-6. Model and Test Out Your Plans Before Rollout
+6. Model and Test Out Your Sales Plans Before Rollout

-Before you roll out any part of your sales plan, it's vital to model and optimize.
-Automation tools, like Xactly Sales Planning, make the modeling process easier.
-Ultimately, the goal is to ensure you've planned for every possible outcome—good and bad.
+Before you roll out any part of your strategic sales plan, it's vital to model and optimize..
+Solutions like Xactly Sales Planning, make the modeling process easier by ensuring you've planned for every possible outcome—good and bad.

 By creating and running multiple sales planning models, you can: